 Credit is awarded on a case-by-case basis, depending on the student's potential for Credit for Prior Learning (CPL) and the alignment with the intended major.
-To be considered for CPL, you must be enrolled and have completed a minimum of 1 credit hour that is transcribed to your student record.
-Please review the Guide for Alternative Credit, available on the College website for additional information or details at trcc.edu/about/policies-and-regulations/.
+To be approved for CPL, you must be enrolled and have completed a minimum of 1 credit hour that is transcribed to your student record.
+Please review the Guide for Alternative Credit, available on the College website for additional information or details at https://trcc.edu/wp-content/uploads/IR6111.pdf.

-For any Credit for Prior Learning questions contact Career Services at 573-840-9655.
+For any Credit for Prior Learning questions contact the Office of Career Services at 573-840-9655.